codekisser/codekisser.github.io/content/post/infared-light-increase-productivity.md

 ## Headgear

-Very simple setup - I got an [infared flashlight from Amazon](https://www.amazon.com/DARKBEAM-Light-Rechargeable-Illuminator-Observation/dp/B0BL7LH3DC/ref=sr_1_1_sspa?keywords=infrared+flashlight&qid=1678688660&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyOUpBR1lIMElKRVNRJmVuY3J5cHRlZElkPUEwNjUyNjk2MjdXVFNLTkJVNDMxQiZlbmNyeXB0ZWRBZElkPUEwODMxMzUwWlNMUVVJMkY1UFA4JndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) and some straps to create a headband which I used to fasten the flashlight to my head in a way that the flashlight shines directly on my forehead.
+I got an [infared flashlight from Amazon](https://www.amazon.com/DARKBEAM-Light-Rechargeable-Illuminator-Observation/dp/B0BL7LH3DC/ref=sr_1_1_sspa?keywords=infrared+flashlight&qid=1678688660&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyOUpBR1lIMElKRVNRJmVuY3J5cHRlZElkPUEwNjUyNjk2MjdXVFNLTkJVNDMxQiZlbmNyeXB0ZWRBZElkPUEwODMxMzUwWlNMUVVJMkY1UFA4JndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) and some straps to create a headband which I used to fasten the flashlight to my head in a way that the flashlight shines directly on my forehead.

 ![A diagram showing the headgear setup](/images/infared-light-setup.png)